HVAC PPC Guide: How To Get Leads and Boost ROI

 What are your PPC goals, and how will you maneuver your budget to reach them?
 Start by selecting one of the following goals:

-Once you identify your primary goal, set a budget for how much you are willing to spend per click, day, month, and campaign.
+Once you identify your primary goal, set a budget for how much you are willing to spend per click, per day, per month, and per campaign.

 Keyword Research

 While keyword research is essential to SEO success, it’s even more influential on the quality of your PPC campaign.
-Effective HVAC PPC campaigns target high-conversion keywords that lead to new customers.
+Effective HVAC PPC campaigns target high-converting keywords that drive new customers.

 High-Intent HVAC Keywords

-High-intent keywords come from homeowners actively seeking heating and cooling services from a local provider.
+High-intent keywords are used by homeowners actively seeking heating and cooling services from a local provider.
 Here are some examples:

 Keyword Research Tools